“Not anything’s going to keep me from destroying you!”

 And that’s all they say about it; that is the last word on this brain-boggling reveal that Jeb Hawkes was in the 1790s for some reason, which he wasn’t, and couldn’t have been.
 Then they spend the rest of the episode playing with clocks.

-A paradox is something that appears contradictory, and yet is true.
 The Hanged Man reminds us that the best approach to a problem is not always the most obvious.
 It’s not the second most obvious, either.
 Sometimes it’s not even in the top ten.

 So the clocks, I need to tell you about the clocks.
 After the Hanged Man disappears, Jeb makes a frantic phone call.